Just For Fun

 I was the Wisden Cricketer of the Year in 1993, scored the most Test runs in the 1990's, have an OBE and have gates at the Vauxhall End at the Oval named after me.

 We might have lost all our matches, but my side walked in the opening ceremony wearing shorts that are famous for being from my country.

 I was captain during the Pedalo incident.
 I was also the captain when my side regained the Ashes in 2005 after eighteen years.

-I captained my side in 2 World Cups, losing a Semi Final in one, and a Quarter Final in another.
+I captained my side in 2 World Cups, choking in a Semi Final in one, and in a Quarter Final in another.
 In Test cricket I was once involved in a world record stand of 415.

 I lost all my 6 World Cup matches as captain.
 I used to play Test cricket for South Africa, and then returned to play Test cricket 22 years and 222 days later.